-Whilst we do have government guidelines and it's important to ensure that time with devices isn't encroaching on a teen's developmental priorities, it's near impossible to prescribe an exact amount of time that's deemed 'healthy'.
+Whilst we do have government guidelines and it's important to ensure that time with devices isn't encroaching on a child's developmental priorities, it's near impossible to prescribe an exact 'digital dose' (i.e. an amount of time that's deemed 'healthy').
 We always have to consider the displacement effect of screen-time and determine whether time online is adding value.
+We're better off to consider what their time online is displacing- the opportunity cost